Skip to main content

 To have a better experience when filling out a proof of loss form, be mindful of these common mistakes.

-• Not understanding policy limits : Your policy includes important details about what is covered, any endorsements, and what the process of a claim may look like in regard to your proof of loss form.
+• Not understanding policy limits: Your policy includes important details about what is covered, any endorsements, and what the process of a claim may look like regarding your proof of loss form.

-• Missing the deadline : Some companies will require you to submit proof of loss within a set amount of days - if you miss this deadline, it may be denied or delayed.
+• Missing the deadline: Some companies will require you to submit proof of loss within a set number of days - if you miss this deadline, it may be denied or delayed.
 Ask for an extension if you need one.

-• Failure to understand laws : Provinces have different laws, which may override your policy.
+• Failure to understand laws: Provinces have different laws, which may override your policy.
 Failure to understand laws can lead to a lower settlement.
-Be sure to speak with your broker for any questions around law and the proof of loss form process to avoid any problems.
+Be sure to speak with your broker if you have questions about the law and the proof of loss form process to avoid any problems.

-• Forgetting to add your proof : Estimates, repairs, medical notes, bills, photos are just a few of the areas that your insurer will want to see clear proof of your loss.
+• Forgetting to add your proof: Estimates, repairs, medical notes, bills, and photos are just a few of the areas that your insurer will want to see clear proof of your loss.

 Proof of loss FAQs